-Then, drain the dried fruits and pat with paper towels to remove all moisture from the outside.
+Then, drain and pat with paper towels to remove all moisture from the outside.
 Set aside or refrigerate.

 How to make the dough for Paska

-Prep: Grease a large bowl with oil or nonstick spray, set aside.
+Prep: Grease a large bowl with oil or nonstick spray, and set aside.

 Measure and prep all of the ingredients.
-Weigh the ingredients for best results.
+Weigh the ingredients for the best results.

-- Combine and knead: Add the ingredients in the following order: 4 eggs, 3 to 8 tablespoons of sugar, 1 tsp of vanilla, 2 tbsp + 1 tsp of water, 350 g flour, 2 1/4 tsp of yeast and knead on low speed until it barely comes together in a mixer bowl or the bread machine.
+To a bowl of a stand mixer or a bread maker add the ingredients in the following order: 4 eggs, 1/2 cups of sugar, 1 tsp of vanilla, 2 tbsp + 1 tsp of milk or water, 2 1/2 cups flour, 2 1/4 tsp of yeast and give a quick stir with a spoon until roughly combined.
+Then fit the mixer with a dough hook and knead on low speed until it barely comes together.

 Check for gluten development (windowpane test).
-To do this take a walnut-sized piece of dough, flatten it out, then slowly stretch it until you can make it very thin and almost translucent.
-If the dough tears instead of getting thin, continue kneading until it gets to this stage.
-It might take longer or shorter than the indicated time.
+To do this take a walnut-sized piece of dough, flatten it out, then slowly stretch until you can make a very thin and almost translucent window.
+If the dough tears instead of getting thin and transparent continue kneading until it gets to this stage.
+It might take more or less time depending on many factors.
 Go by the windowpane test and not the time.

 Add add-ins (**read recipe notes)

-Add the re-hydrated, but well-drained or paper towel dried fruits, citrus zest, and chocolate chips into the dough.
+Add 1 cup of re-hydrated, but well-drained or paper towel dried fruits, 1 tbsp orange zest, and 3/4 cup white chocolate chips into the dough.
 Knead until fully incorporated.